tommasomoretti/nameless-analytics/README.md

 ### 1. Client-Side Tracking
 The [Client-side Tracker Tag](https://github.com/tommasomoretti/nameless-analytics-client-side-tracker-tag/) and [Configuration Variable](https://github.com/tommasomoretti/nameless-analytics-client-side-tracker-configuration-variable/) act as the system's brain in the browser.
 - **Google Consent Mode**: Fully integrated.
-Tracks events only when `analytics_storage` is granted, or all events regardless user consents.
+Tracks events only when `analytics_storage` is granted, or all events regardless of user consent.
-- **Technical Logic**: Automated delay until consent, Single Page Application (SPA) support, and custom acquisition parameter handling and many more.
+- **Technical Logic**: Automated delay until consent, Single Page Application (SPA) support, custom acquisition parameter handling, and more.
 - **Cross-domain Tracking**: Stitch users across domains using a pre-flight ID request and URL decoration (`na_id`).

 #### Request payload data